Six Nations Championship: Championship Trophy

 A new trophy was introduced for the 2015 Championship.

-The new trophy was designed and crafted by Thomas Lyte silversmiths and replaces the 1993 edition, which is being retired as it represented the nations that took part in the Five Nations Championship.
-Ireland were the last team to win the old trophy and the first team to win the new one.
+The trophy is sterling silver, contains over fifty individual pieces, stands at a height of 75 cm and has a distinctive six-sided design representing the six nations that compete.

 Grand Slam and Triple Crown

 A team that wins all its games wins the 'Grand Slam'.

 The Triple Crown may only be won by one of the Home Nations of England, Ireland, Scotland or Wales, when one nation wins all three of their matches against the others.
 The Triple Crown dates back to the original Home Nations Championship, but the physical Triple Crown Trophy has been awarded only since 2006, when the Royal Bank of Scotland (the primary sponsor of the competition) commissioned Hamilton & Inches to design and create a dedicated Triple Crown Trophy.
-It has since been won four times by Ireland and Wales, and three times by England.
+As of 2025, the trophy has been won five times by Ireland, four times by Wales, three times by England, and yet to be won by Scotland.

 Rivalry trophies

 Several individual competitions take place under the umbrella of the tournament.
 Some of these trophies are also awarded for other matches between the two teams outside the Six Nations.
+Only Scotland play for a 'rivalry' or challenge trophy in every Six Nations match, as well as for the oldest such trophy, the Calcutta Cup.
+Wales became the last nation to contest such a trophy, the Doddie Weir Cup in 2018, while the newest such trophy is the Cuttitta Cup introduced between Scotland and Italy in 2022.

+Games which form part of the Triple Crown are marked TC.

+Currently the following matches have no additional trophy contested: